 - Provide financial help in the form of donations to worthy causes in our arts community.
 Over the years, Northumberland Players helped Victoria Hall, Cobourg, and The Capitol Theatre, Port Hope, with major renovations.

 Northumberland Players awards scholarships each year to students heading to post-secondary education.
-Theses awards are funded entirely by the 50/50 draw held every year at the dinner theatre at the Best Western Cobourg Inn & Convention Centre
+Theses awards are funded entirely by the 50/50 draw held at the dinner theatre at the Best Western Cobourg Inn & Convention Centre

 Where To Find Us